pierrecavalier/Swarm_Robotics/README.md

 2-month end-of-bachelor internship at ESPCI in the Gulliver laboratory with Théo Contentin.
 The aim was to study the oscillating behavior of kilobots against a wall, to help Jérémy Fersula with his thesis.
 The initial code came from him and we modified it to try and explain this physical phenomenon.

+## Usage

+Run Simulations/TKinter_visualization.py to visualize the kilobot, equation that describe the movement can be found in the report.
+Parameters can be modified around desired values, press enter to simulate.
+You can also check various output such as fourier transform, velocity etc..

 ## Result

 <p align="center">